What is wellbeing?

 The Big Lunch is a very simple idea from the Eden project.
 The aim is get as many people as possible from across the UK to have lunch with their neighbours annually.
 For further information, see The Big Lunch website.

-Streets Alive is a not-for-profit group who promote street parties and run Street Party.
+The Street Party Site is a not-for-profit group who promote street parties and run Street Party.
 They help people to organise local neighbourhood events and build community spirit.
-For further information, see the Streets Alive website.
+For further information, see the Street Party website.

 Happy Café Network